zz-xx/soccerdata-scraper/README.md

 # Requirements
-Install the dependencies listed above yourself or use _requirements.txt_
+Install the dependencies listed below manually or use _requirements.txt_
 > pip install -r requirements.txt

 List of libraries apart from standard ones that are required to make soccerdata-scraper work correctly.
 Use of ***Python 3.7.x*** or higher and most recently available stable builds for libraries is recommended.